archusXIV/mpv-playlists-manager/README.md

 Will look like this.

 ![screenshot](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpm_screenshots/chocolat-pistache.png)
-- then you have to enable your stuff:
+- then you have to enable your stuff in mpmrc:
 ```
-# apply the theme by calling function _Theme "name" ...
-_Theme gruvbox
+# edit your own theme in "$XDG_CONFIG_HOME"/mpm/themerc.
+# apply your prefered colorscheme...
+# AVAILABLE THEMES: default, blacksea, chocolat-pistache,
+# gruvbox, gotham, monokai, TokyoNight, solarized, zenburn

+THEME="chocolat-pistache"
 ```

 - To find out how to convert hex colors in rgb colors, open your prefered color picker